andys-cloud/OpenstackHOT-/README.md

-# OpenstackHOT-
+# Openstack learning files
-this is a openstack heat hot, it includes create tenants and init virtual network,router,floatingIP,subnet.
+this is a openstack notebook, it includes tenants, network,router,floatingIP,subnet and so on.